aohorodnyk/aohorodnyk.com/content/post/2022-05-08-universal-time-marshaljson.md

 The next and final step will be to write a real world function that solves the real and actual problem.
 We need to parse the JSON field from different formats with different data types.

-And, as usual, I will go though couple of investigation steps before we will write the real code.
+I will go though couple of investigation steps before we will write the real code.

 > I'll use [Golang](https://go.dev/) for all code examples, but you can use any other languages base on the provided algorithm.

 ## Task overview

 Current task is to write a Golang type that can be used in JSON parsing pipeline.
-This field should support couple of use cases that we already reviewed in previous articles:
+This field should support couple of use cases that we already reviewed in previous articles.

-1. We received a JSON field with numeric type and we expect to parse it as a some type to timestamp.
+We received a JSON field with:

+1. Numeric types and we expect to parse it as a timestamp.
-1. We received a JSON field with string type and we expect to parse it as a some type to timestamp.
+1. String type and we expect to parse it as a timestamp.
-1. We received a JSON field with string type and we expect to parse it as a some layout from the provided list.
+1. String type and we expect to parse it as a some layout from the provided list.

 ### Expectations

-Based on the above use cases, we expect the see the following list of JSON fields:
+Based on the above use cases, we expect to see the following list of JSON fields:

 ```json
 {